Galaxy Zoo: Radio Galaxy Zoo

 On 17 December 2013, Galaxy Zoo opened a project called Radio Galaxy Zoo.
 It uses observations from the Australia Telescope Large Area Survey in Radio, and compares them to the Spitzer Space Telescope's infrared data.
 There are about 6000 images to look through.
 The CSIRO press release states that Radio Galaxy Zoo is a new citizen science project that lets anyone become a cosmic explorer.
 It continues that by matching galaxy images with radio images from CSIRO's Australia Telescope, a participant can work out if a galaxy has a supermassive black hole.

-Other ongoing projects
+Other projects

 Another project that uses data from volunteer classifications is Galaxy Zoo Quench, which studies the interactions between galaxies and the effect it has on starbursts (among others).
-This has yet to be completed.